Jiolloker/Jenkins-ansible-pipeline/README.md

 ssh_args = -o StrictHostKeyChecking=no
 ```

 Also, the structure of you aws credentials yaml should look like this.
+The aws_ec2.yaml file storage location is left to your own discretion.
 ```
 ---
 plugin: aws_ec2